Donations

 Together with local animal welfare organisations we treat stray dogs in crisis areas and the poorest regions in the world. | © Veterinarians without Borders

-CARE 4 DOGS - Medical care for stray dogs
+CARE 4 DOGS - Medical care for street dogs

 These free-roaming dogs often come into conflict with humans.
 In search of water and food, they seek out the vicinity of human settlements.
 But humans are afraid of strays, of dangerous attacks and the transmission of deadly diseases.
 The consequences are often mistreatment in which the animals are seriously injured or even die.